MysteriousMilk/NS2_CombatPlusPlus/README.md

 The intent of this mod is to bring back a gameplay type similar to the original Natural Selection Combat Mod, bring in some aspects from the Natural Selection 2 Combat Game and add in some fresh ideas.

 ## Latest Changes
+1/24/2018 - Added the xp bar and text to the Alien HUD, track healing for Aliens, and added an Auto-Cyst feature to the Hive.

 1/15/2018 - Experience is now given for building structures and welding.
 Added Skill Point award for the 'Damage Dealer' criteria.
 Implemented an XP scale/modifier based on the distance between the player and the enemy base.
 Also, some improvements to the XP notification GUI.

 1/13/2018 - Marines can now press the USE key to socket power nodes.
 This is a change from the original idea of socketing them all on game start.